Andyngo280/CMPE-195-Senior-Design-/README.md

 The app should be installed automatically.

 # For Android System
-You can use both Windows system or Mac OS system, we are not sure about Linux systems.
+We have tested successfully on both Windows and macOS systems.

 ## 1. Launch Unity and open project
 Launch Unity Hub.
-Cllick the "Open" on the top right corner next to "New Project", navigate to where you downloaded the zip folder, unzip and open the folder, choose the directory named "CMPE195MainProject".
+Click the "Open" on the top right corner next to "New Project", navigate to where you downloaded the zip folder, unzip and open the folder, choose the directory named "CMPE195MainProject".
 After a while, the project should be imported.

 ## 2. Change build settings
-Navigate to File >> Build Settings...
+Navigate to File >> Build Settings... <br />
 On the leftside, platform menu, choose Android, and on the bottom right click "Switch Platform" to switch the build mode to Android

 ## 3. Android device set up